josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 Function components were originally limited in their abilities, but React 16.8 introduced Hooks, allowing function components to "hook into" state and side effects without the need for class components.

 Hooks streamline things a lot, and most developers prefer writing new components this way.
-However, you'll learn about the philosophy and principles behind React by learning the "old way" with class components.
+But you'll also learn something new about the philosophy and principles behind React by learning the "old way" with class components.

 And in the real world, you'll usually encounter applications with a mix of class and function components, so it'll help a lot in your career to fully understand both styles.